Creative-Srijon/top10bestwp/plugins/ewww-image-optimizer/readme.txt

 Images are optimized using the [jpegtran](http://jpegclub.org/jpegtran/), [optipng](http://optipng.sourceforge.net/), [pngout](advsys.net/ken/utils.htm), and [gifsicle](http://www.lcdf.org/gifsicle/) image tools (available for free).
 For PNG files, either optipng or pngout can be used.
 If you want the best optimization, install both, set optipng to level 3 (beyond that is just crazy and rarely yields significant gains) and pngout to level 0.
 Images are converted using the above tools and GD or 'convert' (ImageMagick).

 EWWW Image Optimizer calls optimization utilities directly which is better suited to shared hosting situations where these utilities may already be installed.
-In addition, optipng and gifsicle are included with the plugin.
-Jpegtran and pngout can be installed with one-click from the settings page if your host doesn't already have them.
+Pre-compiled binaries/executables are provided for optipng, gifsicle, and jpegtran.
+Pngout can be installed with one-click from the settings page.

 **Why use EWWW Image Optimizer?**

 1. **Your pages will load faster.** Smaller image sizes means faster page loads.
 This will make your visitors happy, and can increase ad revenue.
 1. **Faster backups.** Smaller image sizes also means faster backups.
 1. **Less bandwidth usage.** Optimizing your images can save you hundreds of KB per image, which means significantly less bandwidth usage.
 1. **Super fast.** Because it runs on your own server, you don’t have to wait for a third party service to receive, process, and return your images.
 You can optimize hundreds of images in just a few minutes.
-Png files take the longest, but you can adjust the settings for your situation.
+PNG files take the longest, but you can adjust the settings for your situation.
-1. **Better PNG optimization using pngout and optipng in conjunction.
+1. **Better PNG optimization.** YOu can use pngout and optipng in conjunction.
-1. **Root access not needed** Pre-compiled binaries are made available to install directly within the plugin folder.
+1. **Root access not needed** Pre-compiled binaries are made available to install directly within the Wordpress folder.

 = NextGEN Integration =

 Features re-optimization capability, and bulk optimizing.
-The NextGEN Bulk Optimize function is located under the Wordpress Tools menu, and should optimize all images in all galleries.
-If anyone has a better idea for where the tool should go, feel free to post in the support area, or on the plugin homepage.
-Alternatively, if you can figure out a way to hook into the existing NextGEN menu, that would be ideal.
-I just can't seem to find a way to do that.
+The NextGEN Bulk Optimize function is located near the bottom of the NextGEN menu, and will optimize all images in all galleries.
 NOTE: Does not optimize thumbnails on initial upload, must re-optimize images to optimize thumbnails.

+= GRAND Flash Album Gallery Integration =

+Features optimization on upload capability, re-optimization, and bulk optimizing.
+The Bulk Optimize function is located near the bottom of the FlAGallery menu, and will optimize all images in all galleries.

 == Installation ==

 1. Upload the 'ewww-image-optimizer' plugin to your '/wp-content/plugins/' directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Ensure jpegtran, optipng, pngout and gifsicle are installed on your Linux server (basic installation instructions are below if they are not).
 You will receive a warning when you activate the plugin if they are not present.
 This message will go away once you have them installed.
+1. The plugin will attempt to install jpegtran, optipng, and gifsicle automatically for you.
+This requires that the wp-content folder is writable by the user running the web server.
+1. If the automatic install did not work, find the appropriate binaries for your system in the ewww-image-optimizer plugin folder, copy them to wp-content/ewww/ and remove the OS 'tag' (like -linux or -fbsd).
+No renaming is necessary on Windows, just copy the .exe files to the wp-content/ewww folder.
+IMPORTANT: Do not symlink or modify the binaries in any way, or they will not pass the security checks.
-1. *Optional* Visit the settings page to configure paths, enable/disable specific tools and turn on advanced optimization features.
+1. *Optional* Visit the settings page to enable/disable specific tools and turn on advanced optimization features.
 1. Done!

 = Installing pngout =

 Pngout is new in version 1.1.0 and is not enabled by default because it is resource intensive.
 Optipng is the preferred PNG optimizer if you have resource (CPU) constraints.
-Pngout is also not open-source for those who care about such things, but is free.
+Pngout is also not open-source for those who care about such things, but the command-line version is free.

 1. Go to the settings page.
+1. Uncheck the option to disable pngout and Save your settings.
-1. Click one of the links near the middle of the page to install pngout for your server, and the plugin will download the pngout archive, unpack it, and install the version that you chose.
-If you don't know what architecture your server is, you can stick with the i386 or ask your webhost about it.
-You can always choose a different version later, and the plugin will simply update the version that is used.
+1. Click the link in the Plugin Status area to install pngout for your server, and the plugin will download the pngout archive, unpack it, and install the appropriate version for your server.
 1. Adjust the pngout level according to your needs.
 Level 0 gives the best results, but can take up to a minute or more on a single image.
-1. If the one-click install isn't working for you, download the latest version from http://www.jonof.id.au/kenutils and extract the appropriate pngout-static to the plugins/ewww-image-optimizer/ folder.

 = Installing optipng =